James Music Studio

 Q: Can I learn to play by ear?

 A: Playing by ear is an aptitude.
-I can guide you if you possess the gift.
-But I can't give you the gift.
+I can guide you if you possess the gift, but I can't give you the gift.

 Q: Can you teach me jazz?